Functional Nanomaterials (EPSRC Centre for Doctoral Training)Find a programme

 - Extensive skills training in leadership, creativity, writing, presenting, group work, leading discussions, etc.

-After the first year, students usually move to an academic department in the faculties of science, engineering or medical sciences for their PhD project but remain a BCFN student and keep close ties through taking part in teaching, regular seminars and events.
+After the first year, students usually move to an academic department in the Faculties of Science, Engineering, Health Sciences or Life Sciences for their PhD project but remain a BCFN student and keep close ties through taking part in teaching, regular seminars and events.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.